Financial Aid to Meet College Expenses

 Eligibility for Need-Based Financial Aid

-At Georgetown most financial aid is awarded based on demonstrated financial need.
+At Georgetown, most financial aid is awarded based on demonstrated financial need.
 With the exception of some athletic scholarships, Georgetown does not offer merit-based scholarships.

 Demonstrating Financial Need: Financial need is the computed difference between the total average costs of attendance and a calculated expected family contribution/responsibility.
-The current average cost of attendance used to determine eligibility for need-based financial aid can be found on the Office of Student Financial Services (OSFS) website (new window).
-The expected family contribution/responsibility is calculated from the information aid applicants provide on the Free Application for Federal Student Aid (FAFSA), the CSS Profile financial aid application, and review of personal and business tax returns.
+The current average cost of attendance used to determine eligibility for need-based financial aid can be found on the Office of Student Financial Services (OSFS) website .
+The expected family contribution/responsibility is calculated from the information aid applicants provide on the Free Application for Federal Student Aid (FAFSA), the College Scholarship Service (CSS) Profile financial aid application, and review of personal and business tax returns.
 If the aid applicant will have other resources available to meet college costs, such as state or privately-sponsored grants or scholarships, or tuition benefits from an employer, or benefits from government agencies such as the Bureau of Indian Affairs or Veterans Administration, those resources must also be considered in determining need for financial aid.
 If the average cost of attending Georgetown University is greater than the expected family contribution/responsibility plus other available resources, the applicant may be eligible for need-based financial aid to fund the difference.

 Applying for Need-Based Financial Aid

-PRIORITY APPLICATION DEADLINES
+RECOMMENDED APPLICATION DEADLINES

-First-year & Transfer students: February 1
+First-year & Transfer students: by February 1

-Verification of Application Data: Students are required to validate the data reported on their aid applications by submitting to Georgetown via the College Board’s secure IDOC Service (new window) copies of personal, business, and/or farm federal tax returns and other documents.
+Verification of Application Data: Students are required to validate the data reported on their aid applications by submitting to Georgetown via the College Board’s secure IDOC Service copies of personal, business, and/or farm federal tax returns and other documents.
 Georgetown reserves the right to withhold the disbursement of financial aid funds until the application data verification process is complete.
-Aid funding may change if eligibility for assistance changes due to revised application data that is discovered during the verification process.
+Aid funding may change if eligibility for assistance changes due to revised application data discovered during the verification process.

 APPLICATION POLICIES, & EXCEPTIONS FOR SOME APPLICANTS

-Waiving the required CSS Profile: The CSS Profile requirement will be waived completely for some applicants if the information submitted on the Free Application for Federal Student Aid (FAFSA) is sufficient to determine financial need and eligibility for Georgetown scholarship aid.
+Waiving the required CSS Profile: The CSS Profile requirement will be waived for some applicants if the information submitted on the Free Application for Federal Student Aid (FAFSA) is sufficient to determine financial need and eligibility for Georgetown scholarship aid.

 Undergraduates in the GU School for Continuing Studies (SCS): may be eligible for loans, federal grants, private scholarships, and other external awards, but are generally not eligible for Georgetown Scholarships.